netidx/netidx/README.md

   - It's browsable, discoverable, and queryable
   - It's distributed, lightweight, and scalable

-- It's a distributed tuple space; like JavaSpaces, zookeeper, memcached
+- It's a tuple space; like JavaSpaces, zookeeper, memcached
-  - The directory server keeps track of where things are, publishers keep the data.
+  - Except it's distributed.
+The directory server keeps track of where things are, publishers keep the data.
   - Each tuple is identified by a unique path in the directory server, and holds a flexible set of primitive data types